About Apple URL Schemes

-This document describes several URL schemes that are supported by system applications on iOS and Mac OS X. Native iOS applications and web applications running in Safari on any platform can use these schemes to integrate with system applications and provide a more seamless experience for the user.
-For example, if your iOS application displays telephone numbers, you could use an appropriate URL to launch the Phone application whenever someone taps one of those numbers.
-Similarly, clicking an iTunes link, launches the iTunes application and plays the song specified in the link.
-What happens when a user clicks a link depends on the platform and the installed system applications.
+This document describes several URL schemes that are supported by system apps on iOS and OS X. Native iOS apps and web apps running in Safari on any platform can use these schemes to integrate with system apps and provide a more seamless experience for the user.
+For example, if your iOS app displays telephone numbers, you could use an appropriate URL to launch the Phone app whenever someone taps one of those numbers.
+Similarly, clicking an iTunes link, launches the iTunes app and plays the song specified in the link.
+What happens when a user clicks a link depends on the platform and the installed system apps.

-You should read this document if you want to launch a system application from your iOS application or from your web application running in Safari.
+You should read this document if you want to launch a system app from your iOS or OS X app or from your web app running in Safari.
 This document contains both Cocoa Touch sample code—using the

 openURL: method of the shared